okuvshynov/slowllama/README.md

 ```

 The paths to the input and output models are configured in the conf files.
 There's a base file [conf.py](conf.py) and two files with some overrides [conf_fp16.py](conf_fp16.py) and [conf_fp32.py](conf_fp32.py).
 By default [prepare_model.py](prepare_model.py) uses fp16 config.
 Modify these files with the paths you have your models in.
+The scripts below use the same configuration files as well.

 Now we can try not-finetuned llama2:
 ```
 python test_gen.py
 ```

 Now let's finetune the 7b model. [finetune.py](finetune.py) is a very simple script which trains LoRA weights based on the plaintext data.
 There are some settings you could change here, like sequence length, batch size, learning rate, dropout rate, number of iterations.
 Current settings are pretty much a guess, change this if desired.
-Adjust accordingly.
 Currently it uses AdamW optimizer.

 ```
 python finetune.py